-The principle that proved most useful is the idea that the optimum did not lie against or close to a process cliff.
-The original strategy was very unforgiving once the process was pushed too far.
-Extractor flooding, loss of liquid/liquid immiscibility, and flooding of the final distillation column meant several hours of lost production.
-The ability to experiment with the process without the penalty of passing this "point of no return", gave operators confidence in the control system to recover if they ended up pushing rates too high.
+The strategy in Figure 2, and in particular the original strategy in Figure 1, were unforgiving in that once the throughput was set too high, it resulted in flooding in the extractor and distillation columns and several hours of lost production.
+With the final control strategy in Figure 3, the ability to experiment with the throughput without the penalty of passing this "point of no return", gave operators confidence in the control system to recover if they ended up pushing rates too high, and made them operate the process closer to its maximum throughput.

-Figure 2-3.
+Figure 3.
 Esterification process.
-Inventory control strategy with extractor feed rate used as the TPM.
+Final inventory control strategy with extractor feed rate used as the TPM.